necrobits/react-boilerplate/README.md

 ## Credits

-Vite Template React is built and maintained by [Necrobits](https://necrobits.github.io/).
+The repository is built and maintained by [Necrobits](https://necrobits.github.io/).

 ## License